-Designated Person: James Robinson - Headteacher
+Deputy Safeguarding Lead - James Robinson - Headteacher

-Designated Person: Kemi Armstoring – Safeguarding Lead
+Designated Person: Kemi Armstoring – Safeguarding Officer

-Governor in charge of Safeguarding: Rosemarie Bloomfield
+Governor in charge of Safeguarding: Rosemary Blomfield

 If you have a concern or would like to contact our Designated persons, please click on the link below or contact the school office.